-MCS Customers rest assured we will make certain our units help you breathe in cleaner air but also that the materials in our units will not aggravate your Chemical Injury / MCS Symptoms
+MCS Customers rest assured we will make certain our units help you breathe in cleaner air but also that the materials in our units will not aggravate your Chemical Injury / Multiple Chemical Sensitivities symptoms

 Open one container.
 It’s important to open only one sample at a time.
 It does not matter which container you start with.